-Housing to 2040 (2019)
+Housing to 2040 (2021)

-Housing to 2040: A vision for our future Homes and Communities 82 sets out the draft vision for what Scotland's homes and communities to look and feel like in 2040.
-Its focus is around the housing system as a whole and takes into account the people, place, environment and communities in which homes, both new and old, are located.
+Housing to 204077 sets out a vision for housing in Scotland to 2040 and a route map to get there.
+Its focus is around the housing system as a whole and considers the people, place, environment and communities in which homes, both new and old, are located.